|

 relationship with his father was rocky.
 No one answered phone calls to Joe

 Pittman's home.
+A month

 before the slayings, Christopher was hospitalized in Florida, where his father lives, after